mvolkmann/blog/src/zig.md

 The builtin types `comptime_int` and `comptime_float` represent integer and floating point values that are known at compile-time and whose size is not specified.
+TODO: Is the size of a `comptime_int` always the CPU word size?
+TODO: Is the size of a `comptime_float` always 128 bits?
 Variables of these types must be either `const` or `comptime`.
 For example: